-E350 extends support during Covid-19 lockdown for farmers to learn from farmers by using digital technology.
+E350 extended support during Covid-19 lockdown for farmers to learn from farmers by using digital technology.
 Engaging farmers and farm consultants to share with other farmers, the process of making change in their business.

 Don and Kirsten Watson, share what's on their minds as dairy farmers at South Head dealing with the 2019/20 Northland drought.
 They reflect on the challenges of balancing physical demands of feeding their cows while protecting their budget in this season and the next, plus the benefits of E350 to business and personal wellbeing.

 Peggy and George share what's on their mind as farmers dealing with serious stock water supply issues in the Northland drought and reflect on being mentors for a fellow beef farmer in the Far North.
 Their positivity and ability to cope reflects their approach to staying well.

 Shane and Jenny share what’s on their mind while dealing with the physical and financial challenges of Northland’s prolonged drought on their cattle and sheep finishing business.
 As relative newcomers to Extension 350, they are working hard to introduce new disciplines to growing and harvesting feed which are being challenged by the markets, drought and Covid19 response.
 Shane and Jenny are positive about their farming future and enjoying the support of their consultant, mentors, banker, family and wider rural network.

 Will and Marianne Tye, dairy farmers at Awanui, share what's on their mind as Northland farmers deal with the most severe drought in decades.
 Northland stock feed and water supplies are seriously compromised.
 Most of the North Island is also in drought which limits the availability of feed from other regions.
 At the same time New Zealand is in lock down for Covid19 control.
 This is impacting almost all aspects of peoples lives.
 There are anticipated economic and social implications for New Zealand as global trade is severely disrupted and key markets for the primary sector are disrupted.